JimSycurity/LeastPrivilegeSharpHound/README.md

 SharpHound Enterprise captures session data via NetwkstaUserEnum().

-Least-privilege collection can be achieved by adding the SharpHound collector account to the builtin Print Operators of the remote host.
+Least-privilege collection can be achieved by adding the SharpHound collector account to the builtin Print Operators of the remote host on Windows Server operating systems.
 Membership in the builtin domainlocal Print Operators group is only necessary for collecting session data on Domain Controllers.

 ## [User Rights Assignments](/Lsa/README.md)